 We've been to Aruba several trips and have stayed at the hotel so let us know when you're ready to go!

-The hotel offers “adult exclusive” accommodations and amenities including adults only, topless sunning at Flamingo Beach on the private Renaissance Island owned and operated by the resort with complimentary shuttle service from the hotel by boat during the day.
+The hotel offers “adult-exclusive” accommodations and amenities including adults only, topless sunning at Flamingo Beach on the private Renaissance Island owned and operated by the resort with complimentary shuttle service from the hotel by boat during the day.
 A word about topless in Aruba.
 You may or may not find it along the public beaches.
 Although Aruba was legally part of The Netherlands, it's an independent country so it's best to observe what other tourists and/or locals do at the beaches.
 Just be prepared to go with the flow and have fun.

 Families are welcome in other parts of the hotel and in the Ocean Suites section featuring the Patamingo Kids club and on the family part of the hotel’s private island.

 Topless might be found at Flamingo Beach in the Adults only section but not in the family portion.
 ALERT: This is NOT guaranteed and topless might not be practiced when you choose to visit.

 BEST FEATURE: Aruba lies outside the hurricane belt, so visit any month of the year.

 Aruba, a world-class vacation island in the southern Caribbean, is a destination with international air service from the north, central and South America as well as from Europe.
 Daily service from most major cities in the western hemisphere is available and frequent service from many other Caribbean islands and nearby countries on the mainland is convenient as well.
 Venezuela is minutes away by air and the South American continent can be seen from certain parts of Aruba.

 Take a taxi, shuttle or rental car from the airport to the hotel.

 Other than air access, thousands of cruise passengers arrive weekly flooding the island with more merriment.